kcleal/fslr/README.rst

 fslr
 ====

-Identify split-read alignments from a Fusion-Seq long read experiment.
+Identify split-read alignments from a long-read PCR amplicon data.

 Table of contents
 -----------------